BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 All applications that communicate with SQL Server do so by sending T-SQL statements to the server.
 T-SQL queries include the SELECT statement, selecting columns, labeling output columns, restricting rows and modifying a search condition.

 T-SQL identifiers, meanwhile, are used in all databases, servers, and database objects in SQL Server.
-These include tables, constraints, stored procedures, views, columns and data types.
+These include the following tables, constraints, stored procedures, views, columns and data types.
 T-SQL identifiers must each have a unique name, are assigned when an object is created and are used to identify an object.

 T-SQL statement examples